 Objectives of an induction program

-Objectives and success of induction program depend on strategy.
+The objectives and success of the induction program depend on strategy.

 - Keeping new employees at his ease.